Project Planning Scheduling Techniques and Project Schedule Management

 • Most Likely Estimate

 • Pessimistic Estimate

-In this article we discuss the three most common scheduling techniques in project management.
+In this article, we discuss the three most common scheduling techniques in project management.
 Basically, Gantt Charts are the simplest methods used for creating work schedules.
-However the critical path and the project completion date can not be determined by using simple Gantt Charts.
+However, the critical path and the project completion date can not be determined by using simple Gantt Charts.
 The critical path is determined by identifying the longest stretch of dependent activities within a work schedule.
 The critical path method demonstrates the project completion date and the activities on the critical path.
 The PERT method is a complicated method which makes hard to analyze the results.
-Employing softwares enable to create work schedules, CPM and PERT calculations easier and fastly.
+Employing software enable to create work schedules, CPM and PERT calculations easier and fastly.